 Either way, welcome – you’re in the right place.

-Grab yourself a bottle of the good stuff, put your feet up, and settle into Whisky + Tailor’s ultimate guide to Whisky… or Whiskey… hang-on, I’ll clear that up in a second.
+Pour yourself a dram, put your feet up, and settle into Whisky + Tailor’s ultimate guide to Whisky… or Whiskey… hang-on, I’ll clear that up in a second.

 The History of Whisky: Who poured the first dram?